Bluedot-Innovation/PointSDK-Xamarin-Android/README.md

-# Bluedot Android PointSDK xamarin wrapper
+# Bluedot Android PointSDK Xamarin wrapper
 This repository contains a project to make a C# wrapper for Bluedot Android PointSDK.

 ## Building